 The periodicity of the calculation of the institution's IRRBB measures, and a description of the specific measures that the institution uses to gauge its sensitivity to IRRBB (Point (e (i) and (v)) of Article 448 (1) and Article 448 (2) CRR) Interest rate risks for the economic value of equity arising from parallel move and twist of the curve is calculated daily based on the six different shock scenarios defined by the SFSA.
-SCBC reports quarterly interest rate risk in the banking book according to the method defined in FFFS 2007:4.
-The calculations for the capital requirement, information collection and semiannual risk meetings with the SFSA are performed according to the method described in FI Dnr 19-4434.
+It is also calculated according to EBA guidelines.
+The calculations for the capital requirement, information collection and semiannual risk meetings with the SFSA are performed according to the method described in FI Dnr 24-4186.